Reactish-State

 Async state updates

-Just call set when you're ready:
+Just call set when your data is ready:

 const todosState = state([]);